 So, why is your mulch moldy?
-Your mulch is moldy because it provides the ideal conditions for mold growth: organic material such as wood to feed on, humid air or soil, and warm temperatures (77 to 86 degrees Fahrenheit, or 25 to 30 degrees Fahrenheit).
-You can treat mold growth on mulch by spraying it with vinegar to kill the mold, or by digging up and disposing of the mold.
+Mulch is moldy when it provides the ideal conditions for mold growth: organic material to feed on, humidity, and warm temperatures (77 to 86 degrees Fahrenheit, or 25 to 30 degrees Celsius).
+You can treat mold growth on mulch by drying it out, spraying it with vinegar, or by digging up and disposing of the mold.

 Why Is My Mulch Moldy?

-Mulch does have many benefits, such as insulating soil from extreme temperatures and maintaining moisture levels.
-However, mulch itself is often composed of organic material such as wood, plant fiber, or paper.
-This organic material provides the perfect food for mold to grow – but conditions must be right.
+However, mulch itself is usually composed of organic material such as wood, plant fiber, or paper.
+This organic material provides the perfect food for mold to grow.

 This is why you will often see mold begin to appear on mulch in the spring or summer, especially after a few days of rainfall.
 As temperatures get warmer and mulch stays wet for longer periods of time, mold growth becomes more likely.

 For more information, check out this article on mold from the EPA.